yesudeep/puppy/README.markdown

 4. Run JavaScript unit tests in the background.
 5. Run your framework development server.
 6. Create project templates for your favorite framework.
+7. Compile-time templates that compile into Web templates that will be rendered at runtime.
+   (e.g., you can prefill your Web templates at *build-time* using Cheetah).

 And, of course, *wag*.